-The implementation of the Valley Scale Compliance Scenario (Section 3.2.4) brought the floodplain harvesting component of the NSW Border Rivers regulated river system below Plan limit levels as reported in Table 9 Predicted long term (1895 to 2009) average annual diversions (GL/year) under the Valley Scale Compliance Scenario compared to the Plan Limit Scenario.
-There were minor changes in other components that exceed Plan limit levels but are still less than the growth-in-use provisions of the Border Rivers WSP.
-As required by the Border Rivers WSP, we will assess whether any growth in use adjustments are required for general security or supplementary diversions in the annual Plan limit compliance assessments, and manage any growth in diversions pumped directly from the river under general security or supplementary water access licences by reducing the annual available water determinations for supplementary water access licences.
+The implementation of the Valley Scale Compliance Scenario (Section 3.2.4) brought the floodplain harvesting component of the Gwydir regulated river system within plan limit levels as reported in Table 9.
+There were minor changes in other components that exceed Plan Limit levels but are still less than the growth-in-use provisions of the Gwydir WSP.

-Table 9 Predicted long term (1895 to 2009) average annual diversions (GL/year) under the Valley Scale Compliance Scenario compared to the Plan Limit Scenario
+Table 9 Modelled long term (1895 to 2009) average annual diversions (GL/year) under the Valley Scale Compliance Scenario compared to the Plan limit

 Diversion category Plan Limit Scenario (GL/year) Valley Scale Compliance Scenario (GL/year)

-General and high security 92.1 93.0
+General and high security 216.5 217.8

-Supplementary access 69.2 71.2
+Supplementary access 111.3 92.8

-Floodplain harvesting 38.7 38.0
+Floodplain harvesting 103.6 120.7

-TOTAL 200.0 202.2
+Total 431.4 431.3

 The entitlements and account management rules will not have impacts on floodplain harvesting diversions in every year.
 In some years there will be no impact.
-The impacts will typically be during extended wet periods, when water accounts reach zero.
+The impacts will typically be during extended wet periods when water accounts reach zero.